wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Additionally, Recursive Resolvers SHOULD be configured to never send the option when querying root, top-level, and effective top-level domain servers.
+   Additionally, Recursive Resolvers SHOULD be configured to never send the option when querying root, top-level, and effective top-level (ie, "public suffix") [6] domain servers.
 These domains are delegation-centric and are very unlikely to generate different responses based on the address of the client.

    When probing, it is important that several things are probed: support for ECS, support for EDNS0, support for EDNS0 options, or possibly an